at Crellin Park & PS21 (Chatham), 15 January - 20 March 2022

 - Download the second batch of ID cards (.pdf, this contains the ID cards for both the first and second installments, however the page numbers are not in the same order as the flag numbers, in case you want to do all flagged trees as a self-quiz.)
 If you have already printed out the first set of ID cards and want only the second batch, those can be downloaded here.

-- Download this map (.pdf), it shows the locations of all flagged trees at the Park (including those of the first installment).
+- Download this map (.pdf), it shows the locations of the pink- and yellow-flagged trees at the Park.
 It also provides the identifications of all flagged study trees, including those of the first batch.

 - Visit Crellin Park and start looking for those yellow, numbered flags.
 There are 16 flagged trees in the second batch - these include 10 study trees (labelled #16-25) whose identifications are on the second page of the map plus six additional flagged trees (labelled as Q #26-31) which are meant for self-quizzing.
 Quiz answers are downloadable below.